 |14||Over voltage is detected by system power module

 If indoor unit filter lamp is flashing four times, this indicates an outdoor unit fault.
-This is identified by the number of flashes on LD 301, please see the table right.
+This is identified by the number of flashes on LD 301.

 If LD 303 is on permanently this is normal operation.
 If LD 301 is lit in conjunction with LD 303 his indicates an overload (1) condition but not an alarm.
 If LD 302 is lit in conjunction with LD 303 this indicates an overload (2) condition but not an alarm and if LD 301 and LD 302 are lit in conjunction with LD 303, this indicates an overload (3) condition but not an alarm.

 On Multizone systems only, if LD 301 is lit permanently and LD 302 is flashing a number of times, this indicates a thermistor fault.
-Please refer to the table right for the thermistor that is faulty.
 If LD 304 is flashing, the number of flashes indicates a communication error with the corresponding indoor unit circuit number.
 Check cable connections, cable is not short circuited or open circuit and PCB operation.

 |LD 302 FlashesFlashes||Thermistor that is faulty|